Happily Ever After, pg2

 When I enter the study, I’m alone.
 It’s spacious with a comfortable feel.
-Recessed lights glow onto the overstuffed chairs in front of the fireplace.
+Recessed lights glow onto two overstuffed chairs set in front of the fireplace.
 Old books and original artwork adorn book shelves.
-A simple desk on the far side of the room sits framed by a large paned window.
-I walk over to the desk and run my fingers along its edge.
-It’s only features are its four simple turn carved legs and a plain drawer that rests discretely at its center.
+A modest desk on the far side of the room sits framed by a large paned window.
+I walk over and run my fingers along its edge.
+It’s only features are four simple, turn-carved legs and a plain drawer set discretely at its center.

-“I bought that at auction years ago.”
+“I bought that at auction.”
 I hear Colt say.
 “It’s from Amherst.
 Early 1800s.
-I wonder if Emily Dickinson ever sat there.”
+I’ve often wondered if Emily Dickinson ever sat there.”

-I look up and he’s holding a bottle of wine and two antique-gold rimmed wine glasses.
+I look up to see him holding a bottle of wine and two antique-gold rimmed wine glasses.
 It’s as if I’m watching my life play out on a big screen.
-He pours us some wine and raises his glass for a toast.
+He pours us each a glass then raises his glass for a toast.

 “To old friends.”